Carlos Puebla

-Carlos Manuel Puebla ([ˈkaɾlos ˈpweβla]; 11 September 1917, Manzanillo – 12 July 1989, Havana) was a Cuban singer, guitarist, and composer.
-He was a member of the old trova movement who specialized in boleros and patriotic songs.
+Carlos Manuel Puebla ([ˈkaɾlos ˈpweβla]; 11 September 1917 – 12 July 1989) was a Cuban singer, guitarist and composer.
+He was a member of the Trova movement, who specialized in boleros and patriotic songs.

 Biography

 Born into a modest family, he did several types of manual jobs during his youth (carpenter, mechanic, sugarcane worker, shoemaker), but quickly became interested in music, and especially in the guitar.
 He learned how to play the instrument by himself, but he did study harmony and theory of music.

 He began composing during the 1930s, and met with a certain amount of popularity in his native city.
 He recorded with his group Los Tradicionales, formed in 1953.
 From 1962 he was a regular performer in La Bodeguita del medio, a bar-restaurant in Old Havana which was a favourite haunt of Cuban and foreign intellectuals.